John Hay Beith: Last years

 After leaving the War Office, Beith published several volumes of war histories, but his habitual light and witty prose was widely thought unsuited to so grave a subject.
 In 1947 his only serious play, Hattie Stowe was presented at the Embassy Theatre, Swiss Cottage, London.
 The play was a biographical study of Harriet Beecher Stowe; it was respectfully reviewed, but made little impact.
 In the same year he had one of his greatest successes, with Off the Record (co-written with Stephen King-Hall), which ran for 702 performances.

 Beith's prose was praised by The Times for "its lightness and deftness".
 Among his best-known coinages are (from Housemaster) "What do you mean, funny?
 Funny-peculiar or funny ha-ha?" and (from The First Hundred Thousand) "War is hell, and all that, but it has a good deal to recommend it.
 It wipes out all the small nuisances of peace-time."
 He either invented or popularised the phrase "nothing to write home about", denoting something mediocre or unexceptional.

-Beith died in the Hillbrow Nursing Home in Liss, near Petersfield, Hampshire, on 22 September 1952 after several weeks' illness.
+Beith died in the Hillbrow Nursing Home in Liss,on 22 September 1952 after several weeks' illness.
 His wife outlived him; there were no children of the marriage.

 He was buried in Brookwood Cemetery.